Interpretable Embeddings of Speech Enhance and Explain Brain Encoding Performance of Audio Models: Methods

-We derived six families of interpretable predictors: (i) mel-spectrograms, (ii) Gabor filter bank (GBFB) features, (iii) speech presence, (iv) phonetic features, (v) semantic features, and (vi) syntactic features (\cref{fig:fig1}a).
-These features reflect the language processing hierarchy in speech comprehension \cite{heer_hierarchical_2017, keshishian_joint_2023}.
-For phonetic, semantic, and syntactic features, the feature vector at time $t$ s was computed by summing up the embeddings for all words or phonemes whose offset time lies in [$t - 0.5$, $t$]s.
-Full details of each feature processing are available in \cref{feature_processing}.
+We derived six families of interpretable predictors: (i) mel-spectrograms, (ii) Gabor filter bank (GBFB) features, (iii) speech presence, (iv) phonetic features, (v) syntactic features, and (vi) semantic features (\cref{fig:fig1}a).
+These features reflect the language processing hierarchy in speech comprehension \citep{heer_hierarchical_2017, keshishian_joint_2023}.
+As shown in \cref{fig:unique_r2_each_feature}, each feature explains unique neural variance $R^2$ relative to the others, demonstrating that they capture complementary aspects of brain responses to speech.